 Maaliskuu - March

 Derived from the word maa meaning earth.
-Soil and dirt was revealing itself when the snow was melting.
+Soil and dirt were revealing itself when the snow was melting.

 Kevätpäiväntasaus / Matopäivä — Spring Equinox, day of the snakes 20–21.3